makerdao/community/governance/parameter-docs/liquidation-ratio.md

 ## Changes

-There is currently no process or system in place for automatically adjusting the Liquidation Ratio parameter for a specific vault type.
-An executive vote is required to modify the Liquidation Ratio parameter for a particular vault type.
+Adjusting a Liquidation Ratio parameter is a manual process that requires an executive vote.
 Changes to Liquidation Ratio parameters are subject to the GSM Pause Delay.

 **Why increase a Liquidation Ratio Parameter?**

 Increasing the Liquidation Ratio of a vault type can be used to reduce the risk from a vault type in the face of extreme market conditions.
 However, increasing the Liquidation Ratio will immediately trigger liquidations for all vault users that are maintaining a collateralization ratio above the current value, but below the new value.
-This is likely to result in an extremely negative reaction from those vault users.
+This is likely to result in an extremely negative reaction from the affected vault users.

-Increasing the Liquidation Ratio to a ridiculously high value can be used to forcibly close all vaults within a certain vault type.
+Increasing the Liquidation Ratio to an arbitrarily high value can be used to forcibly close all vaults within a certain vault type.
 This could be used if the Maker Governance decides that it no longer wants to support vaults of that type.
 However, this is likely to result in a negative reaction from those vault users, especially if done prematurely, or in addition to charging a Liquidation Penalty.

 Increasing a Liquidation Ratio parameter should only be done for VERY compelling reasons due to the possibility for it to result in forced liquidations.